Chiu Kwong Man

 Strength is needed to not make excuses about age, weight, physique or disposition in life.
 We all have our strengths and weaknesses, our highs and lows, but it is our ability to be honest and driven about what it is we want to achieve that counts.

 “Belief for me is everything.
 A big part of my training is to build absolute conviction in what I do.
 Knowing that more knowledge is always around the corner, and that the learning process is an endless journey of struggle.”

-Although no longer competing himself, Chiu is keen to build and coach an aspiring competitive team teaching most of the Gi Classes and a couple of Submission Grappling per week.
+No longer competing himself, Chiu is keen to help build and coach an aspiring competitive team.

 1st London Open – 01/04/2003 Male Master 76kg Blue Gi – Gold

 2003 Gracie Invitational – 26/10/2003 Male Master 76kg Blue Gi – Gold